zaffnet/nteract/applications/desktop/src/notebook/epics/kernels.md

 * Launching kernels in the notebook window (renderer process)

 For native kernels, we could be shutting them down in the main thread instead of the browser windows which would make cleanup more consistent.
-We're stuck with a synchronous response on window close - kernels have to close immediately and they may not actually be able to.

 We could be pushing the connection config across the inter process boundary for `native-jupyter`, `default-python`, and `conda` when the user selects them from